 Here are some other sites about Rebetiko...

 |The Rembetika Hipsters||Good summary by a rather good band.|

 |Matt Barrett||A well researched and written part of the Greece Travel site.|

 Here is an excellent place to discuss Rebetiko with other fans...

 |Google Groups - Rebetiko|

-These pages were made by Chris Blackmore, with a stylesheet by StrangeBanana.
-I also call myself Dr Dark and The Walrus, for reasons that are not important.
+These pages were made by me, Chris Blackmore, with a stylesheet randomly generated by StrangeBanana.
+I also call myself Dr Dark and The Walrus, for reasons that are not at all important.